Noncommunicable Diseases and How They Are Measured

-The average age for the onset of dementia is eighty years.
-Although dementia causes 2.5 million deaths each year, mortality isn’t the most useful way of measuring dementia’s effects.
+The average age for the onset of dementia in the United States is eighty-four years.
+Although dementia is estimated to cause 2.4 million deaths globally each year, mortality isn’t the most useful way of measuring dementia’s effects.
 A more interesting way to understand the impact of something like dementia is to look at Years Lived With Disability (YLDs).

 As life expectancies increase around the world, the rates of YLDs are also rising for dementia in all countries.

 So what does this mean?
 Simply put, it means people with dementia are receiving care for longer periods of time than they used to.

 Longer lifespans are generally a good thing.
 However, longer lifespans also mean more people with dementia who need long-term care, which is harder to access in low SDI countries that tend to have less-developed health infrastructure.

 Additionally, more than 60 percent of global dementia cases may go undetected, meaning dementia rates could be much higher than estimates reveal—and that those living with undiagnosed dementia aren’t getting the care they need.

 Lung cancer is the growth of malignant tumors in the lungs.
 It is the deadliest cancer, causing 1.8 million deaths in 2020.
 Although nonsmokers also get lung cancer, at least 80 percent of lung cancer deaths are associated with firsthand tobacco smoke.

 Lung cancer death rates are much higher for men than for women due to higher smoking rates.
 Globally, around 35 percent of all men smoke, compared to about 6 percent of women.